trento-project/trento-project.github.io/content/about/index.md

 ### Our Mission

-Our mission is to deliver, via a new cloud-native web console, an easy-to-use solution focused on simplifying and automating the SAP Applications routines a sysadm needs to perform when using a Linux operating system.
+Our mission is to deliver, via a new cloud-native web console, an easy-to-use solution focused on simplifying and automating the SAP Applications routines a System Administrator needs to perform when using a Linux operating system.

 Our goal is to accomplish that using modern technologies fostering a "maintenance-free" infrastructure based on modern concepts like automated service discovery and automated operations, observability, configuration-as-code, among others.